Peter’s been in touch with his OO gauge layout

 I go to various exhibitions & shows and see how these various layouts work with mainly no problems with couplings, how do they do it, what is the big secret??
 I was wondering if any of your followers might have some advice and ideas on these two frustrations??

-A big thanks to Peter.
+A big thanks to Peter for sharing his OO gauge layout.
 And who can help him with his frustrations?
 Please leave a comment below if you can.